Large Group Health

 Self-Insured VS Fully Insured

-Consult on the advantage and disadvantage of each option and if the group is a good candidate for being Self Insured.
+Consult on the advantages and disadvantages of each option and if the group is a good candidate for being self-insured.

 Claims Assessment

-Review of clients claims data on both medical and pharmaceutical.
+Review of client claims data on both medical and pharmaceutical.

 Request for Proposal Creation

-We will take the current large group insurance benefits out to market by creating Request for Proposal (RFP).
-This is a complete evaluation and negotiations of insurance proposals on the client’s behalf.
+We will take the current large group insurance benefits out to market by creating a request for proposal (RFP).
+This is a complete evaluation and negotiation of insurance proposals on the client’s behalf.

 Plan Design recommendation

-Benchmark existing group health plan design against similar size and industry on both a regional and national level.
+Benchmark existing group health plan design against similar sizes and industries on both a regional and national level.

 Installation